pdelong42/whatzit-puzzle/README.md

    should optimize this to account for the smaller space to be convolved / iterated over.

+ - UPDATE: I think I may be approaching this the wrong way.
+I should think about doing it "additively" rather than "subtractively".
+   That is, I should consider incrementally growing a shape until all pieces are exhausted, then testing for the desired shape (rather than starting with the desired shape, and progressively subtracting pieces from it).

 Okay, that's a start.
 There will of-course be more later.